-But as much as we crave a return to business as usual, that won’t be the case if we’re to be safe and smart.
-The same goes for your hotel content marketing in order to be timely, in-touch, and valuable – and position your hotel to capitalize on the kind of travel that consumers now look for in this “new normal.”
+As much as the world craves a total return to business as usual right now, that won’t be the case if we’re to be safe and smart.
+And whether you’re a boutique hotel or a regional DMO, the same goes for your content marketing in order to be timely, in-touch, and valuable – and position your brand to capitalize on the kind of travel that consumers now look for in this “new normal.”

 If you’ve read our recent post “3 Reasons You Shouldn’t Pause Your Marketing During a Crisis,” you already know that the name of the game during this pandemic is all about pausing your pre-COVID marketing strategy and pivoting to keep your brand relevant and top-of-mind with consumers.
 That’s still the case, particularly when it comes to your latest blog content.

-So what the heck do you talk about in your current posts now as things begin to evolve, yet again?
+So what the heck do you talk about in your current posts as things transition back to normal?
 Based on the blog content we develop, write, load, and manage on Opal Unpacked, the blog for luxury resort company Opal Collection, we share some common content pillars and topics that your posts should speak to in order to best inform and shape consumers’ current and future travel decisions.

 Pillar 1: Content That Maximizes Life at Home with the Help of Your Brand

 This may seem like a no-brainer as it’s the kind of content that hospitality and travel brands were smart to switch to once quarantine really kicked in at the end of March (and when other content that encouraged travel felt insensitive).
 Think blog posts that detail recipes provided by a hotel chef, mindfulness exercises from a local partner, even at-home style and design tips inspired by your resort’s vibe.